Get

 Conclusion

 The eyes of our canine companions can speak volumes if we know how to interpret the signs.
-Dilated pupils in dogs can be a sign of a range of conditions, from eye disorders to ingestion of toxins.
+If your dog’s pupils are dilated it can be a sign of a range of conditions, from eye disorders to ingestion of toxins.

 As pet owners, understanding these potential causes and acting quickly when something seems amiss can make a world of difference in safeguarding our beloved pets’ health.